-After apprehending and beating the group, they escorted them along the path and took it to another group of five police officers.
-In fact, after 5-10 minutes of walking, at 4/5 pm, they reached the group of five who were waiting for them outside a white car.
+After apprehending and beating the group, at approximately 4 or 5 pm, the officers escorted them along the path for 5-10 minutes, reaching a group of five other officers who were waiting with a white car.
 The respondent describes the car as a regular white police car, with blue stripes in the center and ‘Policija’ written on it, but he doesn’t remember the vehicle’s brand or model.
-The police officers were also described as regular Croatian Police, like the two that found the group, and the respondent remembers that some of them were also carrying rifles.
+The officers were also described as ‘regular’ Croatian police, like the two officers that first found the group, and the respondent remembers that some of them were also carrying rifles.

-The Police group then called two other officers who arrived in a big blue van after a while.
+The officers then called two other officers who arrived in a big blue van after a while.
 When the van arrived, the group was forced inside the trunk and driven back to the border.
 The respondent affirms that there were no windows in the van so that they could not look outside.
-They just sat and waited for what felt like 1,5 to 2 hours.
+They driven for what felt like 1.5 to 2 hours.
 There were no handles to hang on, and since the path was bumpy and rugged, they were bouncing around violently.
-They were driven to the border, followed by other three police officers in a white car, but when they got out of the van, it was so dark that they could not see where they were exactly.
+They were driven to the border, followed by three officers in a white car.
+When they got out of the van, it was so dark that they could not see where they were exactly.

 “There’s a limit and when it’s finished, they will leave you there and say just go”

-He does not reckon the time of the pushback, but he does remember that they were left along the path of a small forest and that it was very dark.
+The respondent does not recall the precise time of the pushback, but he does remember that they were left along the path of a small forest and that it was very dark.

-The respondent affirms that they asked for asylum several times, but every time they asked, the Police would say “Go back, go back“.
+The respondent affirms that they asked for asylum several times, but every time they asked, the officers would say “Go back, go back“.
 Talking about asylum requests, he adds: “We said [asked] so many times, but they would kick you and punch you, and said shut up, don’t talk“.
-He asserts that one of the people on the move who was with him was beaten a lot more.
+He asserts that one of the group members was beaten a lot more than the others.